Rishtey (2002 film): Soundtrack

 All track composed by duo Sanjeev-Darshan.
 Lyrics penned by Abbas Katka except for "Apun Ko Bas" by Sumit.
-The song "Apna Banana Hai" is based on "Karan Mein Nazara" from the Pakistani film Churiyan (1999), "Deewana Deewana" is based on the Egyptian singer Amr Diab's "Albi Ikhtarak", "Dilbar Dilbar" is based on the Moroccan singer Samira Said's "Al Bal", "Har Taraf Tu Hi Tu" is based on Amr Diab's "Baateref" and "Yaara Re" is based on Lebanese singer Diana Haddad's "Amaneh".
+The song "Apna Banana Hai" is based on "Karan Mein Nazara" from the Pakistani film Choorian (1998), "Deewana Deewana" is based on the Egyptian singer Amr Diab's "Albi Ikhtarak", "Dilbar Dilbar" is based on the Moroccan singer Samira Said's "Al Bal", "Har Taraf Tu Hi Tu" is based on Amr Diab's "Baateref" and "Yaara Re" is based on Lebanese singer Diana Haddad's "Amaneh".